Stefan Pohl Computer Chess

 Program Elo + - Games Score Av.Op.
 Draws

-Below you find a diagram of the progress of Stockfish in my tests since the beginning of 2015.
+Below you find a diagram of the progress of Stockfish in my tests since the end of 2016.

 You can save the diagrams (as a JPG-picture (in originial size)) on your PC with mouseclick (right button) and then choose "save image"...

 The Elo-ratings of older Stockfish dev-versions in the Ordo-calculation can be a little different to the Elo-"dots" in the diagram, because the results/games of new Stockfish dev-versions - when getting part of the Ordo-calculation - can change the Elo-ratings of the opponent engines and that can change the Elo-ratings of older Stockfish dev-versions (in the Ordo-calculation / ratinglist, but not in the diagram, where all Elo-"dots" are the rating of one Stockfish dev-version at the moment, when the testrun of that Stockfish dev-version was finished).